pingswept/me30-website/content/logistics/exercises.md

 Take a photo of your motor hub attachment.
 Place it on the class histogram in the column find that corresponds approximately to your slip/stall torque. https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing

+## 13. Recognizing common errors in Feather Challenge #7 (Oct.
+27)

+Challenge #7 asks you to control a motor's on/off state with a Feather output pin.
+Below are two approaches to setting up the circuitry.
+Each has problems that will prevent it from working correctly.
+What do you think those problems are?

+*What are the problems with approach #1?*

+{{< expand "See the answer" "..." >}}
+(a) The Feather GND pin is not tied to the same ground as the motor circuitry.

+(b) There is no current-limiting resistor between the Feather output and the BJT base.
+We want to keep the current through the base-emitter diode to 15 mA or less.
+And we want the BJT base to be at only 0.6 V. Since the Feather output supplies 3.3 V, we need a resistor to drop the voltage by 2.7 V and limit the current to 15 mA.
+{{< /expand >}}

+*What are the problems with approach #2?*

+{{< expand "See the answer" "..." >}}
+The motor is "below" the N-channel MOSFET.
+When the gate is supplied with voltage, **for a very brief moment** the gate voltage will be higher than the source voltage, and current will flow from drain to source and therefore through the motor.
+But once current starts to be drawn through the motor, the voltage at the source will rise to somewhere near 12 V. At this point, the gate voltage of 3.3 V will be less than the source voltage, and the MOSFET will no longer allow current flow to the motor.
+{{< /expand >}}